top of page

 Thus, I am interested in understanding how hormone mediators underpin competitive behavior and regulate physical and psychological stress during childhood development and how these evolved physiological responses shift across the life course.

 To assess these questions, I collect and evaluate adrenal hormones via saliva during social challenges, such as soccer (physical) and eSports, and academic competitions (nonphysical).
-I design quasi-experimental studies in Hong Kong and the USA to investigate competition effects on hormone change and variation during in- and out-group competition and how these responses are related to individual and team performance measures.
+I designed quasi-experimental studies in Hong Kong and the USA to investigate the effects of competition on hormone change and variation during in-group and out-group competition and how these responses are related to individual and team performance measures.

 The second thread of my interdisciplinary foci emphasizes method and theory in